huggingface/blog/open-source-llms-as-agents.md

 Generally, the difficult parts of running an Agent system for the LLM engine are:

 1. From supplied tools, choose the one that will help advance to a desired goal: e.g. when asked `"What is the smallest prime number greater than 30,000?"`, the agent could call the `Search` tool with `"What is he height of K2"` but it won't help.
-2. Call tools with a rigorous argument formatting: for instance when trying to calculate the speed of a car that went 3 km in 10 minutes, you have to call tool `Calculator` to divide `distance` by `time` : even if your Calculator tool accepts calls in the JSON format: `{”tool”: “Calculator”, “args”: “3km/10min”}` , there are many pitfalls:
+2. Call tools with a rigorous argument formatting: for instance when trying to calculate the speed of a car that went 3 km in 10 minutes, you have to call tool `Calculator` to divide `distance` by `time` : even if your Calculator tool accepts calls in the JSON format: `{”tool”: “Calculator”, “args”: “3km/10min”}` , there are many pitfalls, for instance:
     - Misspelling the tool name: `“calculator”` or `“Compute”` wouldn’t work
     - Giving the name of the arguments instead of their values: `“args”: “distance/time”`
     - Non-standardized formatting: `“args": "3km in 10minutes”`
-    - and others
 3. Efficiently ingesting and using the information gathered in the past observations, be it the initial context or the observations returned after using tool uses.

 With that in mind, let us get a low level understanding of how agents are able to use tools!